dochkavurdalaka/JavaGame/README.md

 ![image](https://github.com/dochkavurdalaka/JavaGame/assets/30550066/ae60417e-0d7e-42a2-9ab9-67804b5f0c74)

 If player hits with his arrow blue circle,then he gets one point, if he hits yellow circle, he gets 2 points.
 Yellow circle moves 2x faster then blue.
+As soon as any player gets six or more points, he becomes winner in the game and the game stops.
+Server print to console the name of the winner, and all clients automatically disconnect from server.